Ecosystem Services

 SUMMARY VALUES

 By hovering over the summary values, you can see that most values are estimated for food, raw materials and pollination.
-The highest average values are for erosion prevention and maintenance of life cycles.
-In total, the monetary benefits of an average tropical forest anywhere in the world, add up to a staggering $8,600 per hectare per year.
+The highest average values are for medicinal resources and existence, bequest values.
+In total, the monetary benefits of an average tropical forest anywhere in the world, add up to a staggering $8,166 per hectare per year.

 The summary value shows that tropical forests are extremely valuable for societies and that we should be incentivizing their conservation.
 This readily-available and standardized information provides clear insights in the enormous value of tropical forests and can help policy-makers and financial institutions to develop economic instruments to protect them.